-Through a new program, Canton-based SmartLogic is looking to provide dev resources that will help a startup scale in Baltimore.
+Through a new program, dev agency SmartLogic is looking to provide dev resources that will help a startup scale in Baltimore.

-With SmartVentures, the software development consultancy will invest time and expertise into an early-stage company that specifically has a need in engineering and product development, said SmartLogic President Yair Flicker.
+With SmartVentures, the Baltimore-based software development consultancy, which is becoming an increasingly familiar face in D.C.’s tech community, will invest time and expertise into an early-stage company that specifically has a need in engineering and product development, said SmartLogic President Yair Flicker.

 It’s a different approach to investment: Instead of providing funds, SmartLogic is covering the costs of time and team.
 In all, the dev expertise and mentorship is worth $400,000.

 Companies must be based in Baltimore, or relocate to the city for the program.
 Initially, SmartLogic is looking to work with one startup.

 Among more than 150 custom applications it’s built for clients, the 14-year-old company has had a role in tech development for startups that went on to be acquired such as OrderUp and RedOwl Analytics.
 They’ve also seen mistakes various companies have made along the way.

 Out of that experience, Flicker said he’s seen how a mix of “good engineering hygiene” and tech leadership can help a company get to the next level.
 There are processes that they’ve applied, and the company also grew to offer CTO-level services that are designed to help startups as they take a product to scale.

 “We think we have all these services, all of this expertise, and now we want to take a company and do a deep dive with them,” Flicker said.